dxw/playbook/guides/plugin-advisories.md

 > Best regards
 > Duncan

-### Request a CVE

-- [ ] Hit the "Request CVE" button under "Report emails"
-- [ ] Add a note to the timeline - e.g. 2014-01-02: Requested CVE

-### Notify the WordPress plugin admins
+## Notify the WordPress plugin admins

 There are two scenarios in which the WordPress plugin admins (plugins@wordpress.org) should be contacted: